ARJUN19122004/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP 1: START

-1.Import the standard python libraries for Gradient design.<br>
+STEP 2:Import the standard python libraries for Gradient design.<br>

-2.Introduce the variables needed to execute the function.<br>
+STEP 3:Introduce the variables needed to execute the function.<br>

-3.Use function for the representation of the graph.<br>
+STEP 4:.Use function for the representation of the graph.<br>

-4.Using for loop apply the concept using the formulae.<br>
+STEP 5:Using for loop apply the concept using the formulae.<br>

-5.Execute the program and plot the graph. <br>
+STEP 7:Execute the program and plot the graph. <br>

-6.Predict and execute the values for the given conditions. <br>
+STEP 8:Predict and execute the values for the given conditions. <br>

+STEP 9:STOP

 ## Program: